sid-kap/zoning-map-digitizer/README.md

 # zoning map digitizer

+## Introduction

+Most cities publish their zoning maps, but most only publish them in PDF formats, rather than in GIS-friendly digital formats.
+This project is a webapp that allows you to upload a PDF and choose polygons from the map image that correspond to zoning.
+In the end, you can type in the zone name for each rectangle and download all the polygons in the form of a GeoJSON feature layer.

+Ultimately, the goal is to make this part of a larger project of collecting zoning maps from across the US into a standardized format.
+Hopefully, that format would, in addition to the geographical zoning data, also include metadata about each zone (like allowed uses, FAR and height limits, etc.).
+The collected zoning maps could later be made into an interactive map that allows you to explore the zoning of all the included cities from a single place.

 ## Steps:
 - [x] load PDF file
 - [x] isolate a large, highly-saturated section in the middle of the map (zoning map always uses very saturated colors)